The following Corporate Crime guidance note provides comprehensive and up to date legal information covering:

 admissions by agents

-Notice to introduce hearsay evidence admissible as a common law exception is not required under Part 20 of the Criminal Procedure Rules 2015, SI 2015/1490 as amended (CrimPR).
+Notice to introduce hearsay evidence admissible under one of the common law exceptions is not required under the Criminal Procedure Rules 2015 (CrimPR), SI 2015/1490, Pt 20 as amended.

 published works dealing with matters of a public nature, eg histories, scientific works, dictionaries and maps